rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.markdown

 > hand, every project I do teach me something.
 And I do this (believe it or
 > not) for my enjoyment.

 It happens to me from time to time.
-I get an idea for something I want to build.
+I get an idea for something that I want to build.
 Sometimes the urge goes away.
 This time it didn't.
-Here is the story so far.

 ## Why write a video editor?